Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

 Let $q_{\beta_0,\delta}$ be the conditional density of $Y_i$ given $X_i$.
-By Assumption \ref{as:hypotheses}, this density is unique.
-A natural estimator of $\delta$ is the restricted maximum likelihood estimator (MLE) $\hat\delta_n$, which maximizes the log-likelihood function
+By Assumption \ref{as:hypotheses} (i), this density is unique.
+A natural estimator of $\delta$ is the restricted maximum likelihood estimator (RMLE) $\hat\delta_n$, which maximizes the log-likelihood function

 The complete model (under $H_0$) is often a standard discrete choice problem.
-Hence, one can often use standard package software (e.g., R, Stata) to compute the RMLE.
-We illustrate this point with examples.
+Hence, one can use package software (e.g., R, Stata) to compute the RMLE.
+Let us revisit the examples.

-\begin{example}[Binary Response Game (continued)]\rm Under $H_0:\beta^{(1)}=\beta^{(2)}=0$, the model has a unique likelihood function as discussed in Section \ref{ssec:prelim}.
-The (restricted) maximum likelihood estimator $\hat\delta_n$ maximizes
+\begin{example}[Discrete Games of Strategic Substitution]\rm Under $H_0:\beta^{(1)}=\beta^{(2)}=0$, the model has a unique likelihood function as discussed in Section \ref{ssec:prelim}.
+The RMLE $\hat\delta_n$ maximizes

 where $\Phi_{j,i}=\Phi(X_i^{(j)}{}'\delta^{(j)}),j=1,2$. \end{example}